Using an employer of record in Hong Kong

 - Using independent contractors offers a great deal of flexibility, but you need to be careful not to misclassify workers as contractors.

-- Working with an employer of record in Hong Kong is a hassle-free way to hire Hong Kong professionals.
-An EOR handles the entire recruitment process for you, helping you stay compliant with local labor and employment laws.
+- Working with an employer of record in Hong Kong offers a streamlined way to hire Hong Kong professionals.
+An EOR helps handle employment tasks like onboarding, payroll, and benefits, while helping you stay compliant with local labor and employment laws.

 Partnering with an employer of record in Hong Kong

-An EOR acts as a legal employer on your behalf, so your U.S.-based business can easily hire workers.
-Hong Kong EOR services help you hire, pay, and manage your team, from onboarding new hires quickly and compliantly to managing taxes, benefits, and work permits.
+An EOR acts as a legal employer on your behalf, so your U.S.-based business can onboard local workers.
+Hong Kong EOR services help you onboard, pay, and manage the team, from onboarding local hires quickly and compliance support to managing taxes, benefits, and more.

-Payoneer WFM provides EOR services in Hong Kong.
+Payoneer Workforce Management provides EOR services in Hong Kong.
 Find out more about how we can help your business here.

 How to onboard employees in Hong Kong

-Here are some key steps to consider when onboarding a new remote employee in Hong Kong.
+Here are some key steps to consider when onboarding a new employee in Hong Kong.

-- Enrolling in benefits and payroll: Make sure your employee is enrolled with payroll and any benefits schemes they are legally entitled to.
+- Enrolling in benefits and payroll: Make sure the employee is enrolled with payroll and any benefits schemes they are legally entitled to.
 This includes the Mandatory Provident Fund (MPF) scheme.

 - Configure devices: Set up their digital devices, including any logins or online applications they need for their role.

-- Orientation: Arrange an orientation session during your new hireโs first week to explain company procedures, the onboarding process, and their responsibilities in their new role.
+- Orientation: Arrange an orientation session during the local hire’s first week to explain company procedures, the onboarding process, and their responsibilities in their new role.

-- Introduction to team and colleagues: Schedule time for your new employee to get to know their team and wider business colleagues.
+- Introduction to team and colleagues: Schedule time for the local employee to get to know the team and wider business colleagues.

 Pay employees in Hong Kong